facelessuser/coloraide/docs/src/markdown/advanced.md

 There are four features that allow ColorAide to mimic CSS behavior.
 All four features can be used on demand via special parameters when using the appropriate, related functions, but if desired, they can be forced to be enabled for a `Color` class.
-The for features are as follows:
+It should be noted that while all of these are defined in the CSS spec, some may not actually be implemented at this time.
+The four features are as follows:

 1. Gamut mapping with `oklch-chroma` is the current CSS recommended approach.
 It provides a color space with better hue preservation, but the space does become a bit more distorted at very wide gamuts and can cause sane gamut